rbenv/rbenv-vars/README.md

 ## Version History

+**1.1.0** (June 25, 2012)

+* Added support for conditional variable assignments using `?=`.
+Thanks to Scott Gonyea for the patch.

 **1.0.0** (September 27, 2011)

 * Initial public release.

 ## License

-&copy; 2011 Sam Stephenson.
+&copy; 2012 Sam Stephenson.
 Released under the MIT license.
 See `LICENSE` for details.